CBD or cannabidiol has been enjoying growing popularity over the past decade.

 The World Anti-Doping Agency (WADA) removed CBD from the list of banned substances in 2018.
 While CBD is not prohibited, other natural and synthetic cannabinoids are.

 Most CBD products contain traces of THC.
 If a very large dose of CBD is taken, the consumer may test positive for THC on the tests used by anti-doping organizations.

 Additionally, taking products with a higher concentration of THC increases the chances of testing positive for THC.
 To minimize the risk of this happening, it is important to use CBD isolate products since these contain up to 99.9% of CBD.

-What Are the Benefits of CBD for Athletes?
+What Are the Primary Benefits of CBD for Athletes?

 Given its properties, CBD is used to treat pain and inflammation resulting from demanding workouts, but also to achieve mental balance as it helps reduce stress and anxiety.
 Using it does not only help preserve physical but also mental health, improving a person’s overall well-being.

 CBD has an anti-inflammatory effect which is one of its best qualities.
 Inflammation is a common issue for most athletes, and it is the body’s natural response to injury or strenuous workout.
 While minor inflammation is good as it can stimulate positive training adaptations, chronic inflammation can be one of the biggest barriers to full recovery and to participating in competitions.

 Evidence suggests that CBD is a powerful anti-inflammatory agent with complex properties which reduce cytokine (a protein involved in acute and chronic inflammation) production.
 This helps the body maintain only the small amount of inflammation needed for optimal performance.
 This quality also makes CBD play an essential role in speeding up the recovery process.